JB1984/TheBlock/README.md

 # TheBlock
 TheBlock is an attempt to create a decentralized twitter like social media platform, written in Python using Flask.
 TheBlock is a work in progress.
 Many features to still add.

-Most recent update 0.6 done on 9/1/2018 changed a lot of code related to the look of posts and how images show in each post.
+<br>Most recent update 0.6 done on 9/1/2018 changed a lot of code related to the look of posts and how images show in each post.

 To use this just clone the repo and use a CLI: